High Quality QCD Axion at Gravitational Wave Observatories

 Crucially, however, the string-wall network can source a significant relic abundance of gravitational waves \cite{Vilenkin:1981zs, Preskill:1991kd, Chang:1998tb, Gleiser:1998na, Hiramatsu:2010yz, Kawasaki:2011vv, Hiramatsu:2013qaa}.
-The simple quadrupole estimate for their energy density $\rho_{\text{gw}}(T_\text{ann})\sim c^2\sigma^2/(8\pi M_p^2)$ has been confirmed by numerical simulations~\cite{Hiramatsu:2013qaa} (see also~\cite{Hiramatsu:2012sc} for a discussion in the context of standard axionic domain walls).
+The simple quadrupole estimate for their energy density $\rho_{\text{gw}}(T_\text{ann})\sim c^2\sigma^2/(32\pi M_p^2)$ has been confirmed by numerical simulations~\cite{Hiramatsu:2013qaa} (see also~\cite{Hiramatsu:2012sc}).
 Assuming a standard radiation-dominated cosmological history after domain wall annihilation, one finds that the relic abundance of gravitational waves today is